ChaiebDhia/ChaiebDhia/README.md

 ### Research Finding

-The same trained model scored **80% on modern photographs** but only **15–28% on BNF 1966 catalog scans** of identical coin types — same model, same classes, different photographic era.
+The same trained model scored **80% on modern photographs** but only **15 to 28% on BNF 1966 catalog scans** of identical coin types.
+Same model, same classes, different photographic era.
 An **intra-dataset distribution shift not previously documented** in numismatic ML literature.
 Documented in `ENGINEERING_JOURNAL.md §184`.

 ---